Superman (2025 film): Critical response

+Brosnahan and Corenswet promoting the film in Manila in June 2025.
+Both received praise for their performances.

 IGN rated the film 8/10, calling it "wonderfully entertaining and heartfelt".
 Scott Phillips of Forbes praised its colorful visuals, humor and lighthearted tone.
 Trace Sauveur of AwardsWatch welcomed its no‑origin‑story, no‑crossover approach.
 Jake Cole of Slant Magazine argued the character endures because he transcends passing trends.
 Cody Dericks of Next Best Picture felt the casting is as pitch‑perfect as Christopher Reeve's was decades ago.
 Writing for NPR, Glen Weldon gave the film a positive review, stating that it "delivers a Superman deeply in touch with his humanity, and perfectly representative of the essence of the character."

 Liz Shannon Miller of Consequence called it: "A movie that doesn't sacrifice its titular character in service to franchise-building.
 Instead, it focuses on celebrating the values that Superman himself has embodied from the beginning."
 William Bibbiani of TheWrap wrote: "James Gunn tried to make a great Superman movie, one that embraces the wonder of the character as an action hero and a moral paragon, which derives its drama from how people react to his faith in us.
 He succeeded."
 Nicholas Barber at BBC Culture gave the film three stars out of five, and wrote: "It takes some gall to make a zillion-dollar Hollywood blockbuster that feels so much like an eccentric sci-fi B-movie."
 Alissa Wilkinson of The New York Times called it a goofy yet charming take and compared it to Iron Man (2008).
 Varietys Owen Gleiberman praised the performances and gave it a positive review.
 David Crow of Den of Geek said the film achieves "true grace" when it narrows its focus to Lois and Clark.